 NON-PHARMACOLOGIC APPROACHES ARE NEEDED.

 Chiropractic care is a first-line, drug-free and cost-effective health care pain management approach, yielding high patient satisfaction scores.
-A study by the Alternative Medicine Integration found that patients using chiropractic physicians as their first mode of treatment demonstrated a 60.2% decrease in in-hospital admissions, a 62% decrease in outpatient surgeries and procedures, and 85% decrease in pharmaceutical costs.
+A study by the Alternative Medicine Integration Group found that patients using chiropractic physicians as their first mode of treatment demonstrated a 60.2% decrease in in-hospital admissions, a 62% decrease in outpatient surgeries and procedures, and 85% decrease in pharmaceutical costs.